Gillespie leads No. 7 Villanova in 72-46 rout of La Salle

 Sunday’s game was the first Big 5 game at the Palestra since Penn’s 66-59 win over Temple on Jan.
 25, 2020.
 In addition to La Salle and Villanova, the Big 5 is comprised of Philadelphia schools Temple, St. Joseph’s and Penn.

-”I think we all cherish being part of that,” Villanova coach Jay Wright said before the game.
+”I think we all cherish being part of that,” Wright said before the game.

 Villanova’s Dhamir Cosby-Roundtree played for the first time this season and had two points and two rebounds in six minutes.
 Leg injuries have sidelined Cosby-Roundtree for much of his career.
 After missing all of last season, he was expected to sit this season as well.
 But with non-COVID-19 sickness moving through Villanova’s team, Wright indicated prior to the game that Cosby-Roundtree would dress Sunday and might be needed.

-Sure enough, he entered at 6:26 in the first half to a loud ovation from the visiting Villanova contingent.
+Sure enough, he entered at 6:16 into the first half to a loud ovation from the visiting Villanova contingent.
 He promptly got a rebound and scored his first basket 39 seconds after coming in.

+”He wasn’t supposed to be able to do this,” Wright said. ”For not playing for a year and a half, I thought he looked really good.”

+Said Cosby-Roundtree, ”I was really excited.
+I still couldn’t believe that it was going to happen.”

 BIG PICTURE